 It is better to go to a house of mourning than to go to a house of feasting, because that is the end of every man, and the living takes it to heart.
 Sorrow is better than laughter, for when a face is sad a heart may be happy.
 The mind of the wise is in the house of mourning, while the mind of fools is in the house of pleasure.
-(Eccl.
-7:2-4, NASB)
+(Eccl 7:2-4, NASB)

 When I was younger (in the 80’s) I spent a lot of time partying.
 Feasting and laughter was all I wanted.
 I never spent a day mourning for anyone or anything, but then I never thought about the end of life either.
-Solomon says, “The mind of the wise is in the house of mourning, while the mind of fools is in the house of pleasure” (Eccl.
-7:4).
-“The fool is one who thinks only of the present; he lives for the hour.
+Solomon says, “The mind of the wise is in the house of mourning, while the mind of fools is in the house of pleasure” (Eccl 7:4).
+According to James Smith, “The fool is one who thinks only of the present; he lives for the hour.
 He shuns places of sadness and death, because they contradict his lifestyle.”
 I was a fool.

 When a man enters the house of mourning he is faced with the reality that someday he will die, and this experience can be healthy, when viewed from the divine perspective.
-Solomon wants us to know that death is “the end of every man, and the living takes it to heart” (Eccl.
-7:2).
-“Such a perspective forces the individual to face the reality of death toward which all life inevitably points.”
+Solomon wants us to know that death is “the end of every man, and the living takes it to heart” (Eccl 7:2).
+According to Barry Davis, “Such a perspective forces the individual to face the reality of death toward which all life inevitably points.”
 Not only does the house of mourning make us think about the day of our death, but it can also draw our thoughts toward heaven and make us think about God and where we will spend eternity.
 When a man is on his deathbed, he does not ask for a book on science, or a book on history, or a book on mathematics, rather he asks for THE BOOK, because he knows his days are near.
-May the fear of the Lord “teach us to consider our mortality, so that we might live wisely” (Ps.
-90:12, NET).I walked a mile with Pleasure; She chattered all the way, But left me none the wiser For all she had to say I walked a mile with Sorrow, And not a word said she; But oh, the things I learned from her When Sorrow walked with me!
+May the fear of the Lord “teach us to consider our mortality, so that we might live wisely” (Psa 90:12, NET).I walked a mile with Pleasure; She chattered all the way, But left me none the wiser For all she had to say I walked a mile with Sorrow, And not a word said she; But oh, the things I learned from her When Sorrow walked with me!

 —Robert Browning Hamilton